TerraSur: Upgrade

 In 2019, EFE announced its intention to launch a tender for the supply of six new rolling stock units capable of maximum speeds of 160 km/h.
 These new vehicles, along with the automation and upgrade of 74 level crossings will allow a journey time of 2 hours 40 minutes for express services between Santiago and Chillán, with intermediate stops at San Bernardo, Rancagua and Talca, and will allow the service to meet the international definition of Higher-speed rail, making it the first in South America.
 Along with a standard service consisting of ten intermediate stops, EFE plans to operate 12 daily round trips.
 The Electro-diesel trains are manufactured by CRRC Sifang.
 They consist of four cars and have 238 seats in one class.

 In April 2023, the government and EFE presented two of the six trains that will be incorporated into the fleet shortening the five-hour trip to three hours and 40 minutes.

 In January 20, 2024, Chilean authorities inaugurated the South American country's fastest train service initially connecting Santiago with Curicó in two hours and three minutes.
 Four months later, the service was extended to Chillán.

 Rolling Stock

-TerraSur uses as its long time flagship rolling stock the Spanish made UTS-444 series EMUs formerly of RENFE, that hold the driver's cabin and the pantograph, with one RENFE 10000 Series passenger coach in the middle of each consist.
+TerraSur uses as its long time flagship rolling stock the Spanish made UTS-444 series EMUs formerly of Renfe, that hold the driver's cabin and the pantograph, with one Renfe 10000 Series passenger coach in the middle of each consist.

-Since 2023, TerraSur operates Chinese manuractured SFB-500 bimode multiple units in four car configuration.
+Since 2023, TerraSur operates Chinese manufactured SFB-500 bimode multiple units in four car configuration.

 Accommodations

-The trains consist of 2 types of accommodations;
+The UTS EMUs consists of 2 types of accommodations: